Revisiting Eric Clapton’s First Residency at the Royal Albert Hall

 Admitting he'd gotten annoyed while sitting in the audience for a boxing match at the hall, he elaborated on what kept drawing him back to the stage there.

 "It's got a very genteel, sophisticated and yet comfortable atmosphere.
 Like it is like a club," he mused.
 "It reminds me of what the Marquee was like in the early days, you know; everybody is very very comfortable at home, and you feel welcome.
 I don't have half the nerves there that I have anywhere else."

 Describing the atmosphere as "incredibly intimate" and adding that while looking out at the audience from the stage, "you can virtually see the whites of their eyes," he added, "It's almost like the house lights are always on, you know.
 But for some reason, that place -- because it's in a round, all the people are very close to you.
 It feels like you're amongst friends."

-Clapton would continue to reaffirm that friendship throughout the '90s, returning for lengthy stays every year between 1992-'96 and again in 2001, 2004, 2006, 2009 and 2013 -- a total of 16 residencies in all, with a handful of assorted other gigs, including charity shows and reunion dates with Cream (who performed their own farewell concert there), scattered in between.
+Clapton would continue to reaffirm that friendship throughout the '90s, returning for lengthy stays every year between 1992-'96 and again in 2001, 2004, 2006, 2009 and 2013 -- with a handful of assorted other gigs, including charity shows and reunion dates with Cream (who performed their own farewell concert there), scattered in between.

 Clapton's love affair with the Royal Albert Hall continued in 2015, as the iconic guitarist celebrated his 70th birthday there with a series of performances dubbed Slowhand at 70.
 Released as a live DVD and theatrical concert film, the events further cemented Clapton's affinity for the venue.
 The rocker has since announced plans to return to Royal Albert Hall, with dates lined up for 2021.